Textualize/textual/docs/blog/posts/create-task-psa.md

 If you have ever used `asyncio.create_task` you may have created a bug for yourself that is challenging (read *almost impossible*) to reproduce.
 If it occurs, your code will likely fail in unpredictable ways.

 The root cause of this [Heisenbug](https://en.wikipedia.org/wiki/Heisenbug) is that if you don't hold a reference to the task object returned by `create_task` then the task may disappear without warning when Python runs garbage collection.
-In other words the code in your task will stop running with no obvious indication why.
+In other words, the code in your task will stop running with no obvious indication why.

 This behavior is [well documented](https://docs.python.org/3/library/asyncio-task.html#asyncio.create_task), as you can see from this excerpt (emphasis mine):